-Flooding, severe weather to linger in north-central US through early next week
+Flooding, severe weather to linger in north-central US through into Monday night

 First responders rescued a father and a son from the Menomonee River in Menomonee Falls, Wisconsin, on Aug.
 11 after they jumped into the water to save their dog.

-A stormy pattern will bring more rounds of severe weather to part of the central United States into the start of the new week, raising the risk of flooding, and damage to lives and property.
+A stormy pattern will bring another round of severe weather to parts of the central United States on Monday night, with the risk of flooding and risks to lives and property.

 Severe risk continues into Monday

-"There is very little tornado risk on Monday, but thunderstorms can be severe with localized damaging winds and hail," said AccuWeather Meteorologist Peyton Simmers.
+"Thunderstorms can be severe with localized damaging winds and hail into Monday night," said AccuWeather Meteorologist Peyton Simmers.
+A couple of tornadoes cannot be ruled out early on.

 Multiple rounds of storms to also raise flooding risk

-With some areas having several consecutive days of thunderstorms, the ground will become saturated.
+With some areas having several consecutive days of thunderstorms, the ground has become saturated.
 Even where only one or two storms occur, any individual storm can contain very heavy rain and the risk for flash flooding.
-This is what happened last Saturday night and early Sunday morning in Milwaukee when more than six inches of rain fell in a matter of hours.
+This is what happened earlier during August in Milwaukee when more than six inches of rain fell in a matter of hours.

 "Repeated rounds of thunderstorms will create instances of flash flooding, poor visibility and travel disruptions," cautioned Simmers.